Legendre Expansions of Products of Functions with Applications to Nonlinear Partial Differential Equations: Rates of Convergence

-\begin{remark} Inequality \eqref{boundthm3} in Theorem \ref{newstone} is a slight improvement of much the same result in Wang \cite{wang}. \end{remark} As noted in the proof of Theorem \ref{newstone}, the product of two absolutely continuous functions is absolutely continuous and products and sums of functions of bounded variation are of bounded variation.
+As noted in the proof of Theorem \ref{newstone}, $f\cdot g$ is absolutely continuous and products and sums of functions of bounded variation are of bounded variation.
 It follows that $f\cdot g$ is absolutely continuous and $(f\cdot g)^\prime$ has bounded variation.
-In light of this, the following result is a direct consequence of Theorem 2.4 in \cite{wang}. \begin{theorem} Suppose that $f,f^{\prime},\dots, f^{(j-1)}$ and $g,g^{\prime},\dots, g^{(j-1)}$are absolutely continuous on $[-1,1]$ and $f^{(j)}$ and $g^{(j)}$ have bounded variation.
+In light of this, the following result is a direct consequence of results in \citep{Wang3}. \begin{theorem} Suppose that $f,f^{\prime},\dots, f^{(j-1)}$ and $g,g^{\prime},\dots, g^{(j-1)}$are absolutely continuous on $[-1,1]$ and $f^{(j)}$ and $g^{(j)}$ have bounded variation.
 Then, with the notation of Eqs.\eqref{expansion}, \eqref{fg}, and Theorem \ref{wangtheorem}, for $N\geq j+1$ and $j\geq2$,

 for all $x\in[-1,1]$. \end{theorem}

 \begin{theorem} Suppose that $f,f^{\prime},\dots, f^{(j-1)}$ and $g,g^{\prime},\dots, g^{(j-1)}$are absolutely continuous on $[-1,1]$ and $f^{(j)}$ and $g^{(j)}$ have bounded variation.
 Then, with the notation of Eqs.\eqref{expansion} and \eqref{fg}, for $M\geq j+1$ and $j\geq1$,